ccamel/awesome-ccamel/README.md

 - [paganotoni/tailo](https://github.com/paganotoni/tailo) - Tailo is a wrapper that takes care of downloading the TailwindCLI and run it.
 - [palomachain/paloma](https://github.com/palomachain/paloma) - The fast blockchain messenger protocol
 - [patrickmn/go-cache](https://github.com/patrickmn/go-cache) - An in-memory key:value store/cache (similar to Memcached) library for Go, suitable for single-machine applications.
-- [pdfcpu/pdfcpu](https://github.com/pdfcpu/pdfcpu) - A PDF processor written in Go.
+- [pdfcpu/pdfcpu](https://github.com/pdfcpu/pdfcpu) - PDF tooling for Go and the command line.
 - [pelletier/go-toml](https://github.com/pelletier/go-toml) - Go library for the TOML file format
 - [pemistahl/lingua-go](https://github.com/pemistahl/lingua-go) - The most accurate natural language detection library for Go, suitable for short text and mixed-language text
 - [persistenceOne/persistenceCore](https://github.com/persistenceOne/persistenceCore) - Project implementing an application for the Persistence Core chain that all the other chains in the ecosystem connect to as a raised and open moderator for interoperability, shared security, and as a gateway to other ecosystems and chains.